zevnda/woland/README.md

 <h1>WoLAnd (Wake on LAN Android)</h1>

-A simple yet powerful Android app for remotely waking up your devices using WoL technology.
+A simple yet powerful Android app for remotely waking up your devices using WoL technology

-Save and manage multiple devices, and instantly power on computers, consoles, servers, and many other devices from your phone — with convenient homescreen widgets for quick access.
+Save and manage multiple devices, and instantly power on computers, consoles, servers, and many other devices from your phone — with convenient homescreen widgets for quick access

 <div align="center">
   <table>